What Services Does Hospice Provide?

 North Star Dementia Program

-St. Croix Hospice teams proactively manage the symptoms of Alzheimer’s disease and other dementia-related disorders.
-Through expert care and coordinated treatment, we provide a safe environment and improved quality of life.Learn More
+St. Croix Hospice teams proactively manage the symptoms of Alzheimer’s disease and other dementia- related disorders.
+Through expert Dementia Care Certified team members and coordinated treatment, we provide a safe environment and improved quality of life for patients and their caregivers.Learn More

 InTouch Family Connection Program

-The St. Croix Hospice InTouch Family Connection Program demonstrates our commitment to helping patients and their families experience the hospice journey together, even when they’re apart.Learn More
+The St. Croix Hospice InTouch Family Connection Program demonstrates our commitment to helping patients and their families experience the hospice journey together, by staying connected even when they are apart.Learn More

 You and your loved ones deserve the safest possible hospice care.
 We practice important safety precautions to prevent the spread of COVID-19 and other contagious illnesses.Learn More

 The St. Croix Hospice BridgeCare program enhances the quality of care provided on the weekend by bridging the gap that can occur for hospice patients admitted from Friday to Monday.
 The BridgeCare program provides a daily RN visit each day of the weekend for these new patients and schedules a Monday St. Croix Hospice RN Case Manager visit.Learn More

 At St. Croix Hospice patient safety is a top priority.
 Having a fall can lead to further decline and hospitalizations, so we work to prevent them.
 Our Navigate: Falls Prevention Program includes proactive fall risk assessment, support and education to reduce the risk of patient falls.Learn More